TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 <img src="Modules/MISC/Images/Example_Image_1.jpg" align="right" width="100%" />

-NeuroMod supports data extraction from raw recording data with two different 'libraries' - first the NeuroMod and MATLAB intern data extraction and second data extraction using the NeuralEnsemble NEO Python package.
-Both support recordings obtained with the Open Ephys GUI and Neuralynx recordings.
+NeuroMod supports data extraction from raw recording data with two different 'libraries' - first the NeuroMod intern (Matlab-based) data extraction and second data extraction using the NeuralEnsemble NEO Python package - all through the user interface without the need for coding!
+Both libraries support recordings obtained with the Open Ephys GUI but to different extends - NeurMod supports all OE formats (binary .dat; .nwb and OE format files) from any recording system (OE acquisition board; Intan RHD acquisition board; Neuropixels basestation with NP1.0 or 2.0 probes), while NEO only supports binary format recordings, also including Neuropixels recordings with a Neuropixels basestation.
+Additionally, both libraries support extraction of Neuralynx .ncs recordings (.ncs; .nev; .nse and .ntt files).

-NeuroMod itself currently supports formats recorded with the Open Ephys GUI, Intan RHX data acquisition software (and legacy RHD software) as well as Spike2 and Cheetah software.
-This includes binary, .nwb and Open Ephys data formats from the Open Ephys GUI recorded with Neuropixels, Open Ephys and Intan acquisition boards; .dat and .rhd files from the Intan RHX and RHD software; .smrx files for Spike2 and .ncs for Neuralynx Cheetah files.
+Beisdes these shared formats, NeuroMod itself currently supports formats recorded with the Intan RHX data acquisition software (and legacy RHD software) as well as Spike2 software.
+This includes .dat and .rhd files from the Intan RHX and RHD software and .smrx files for Spike2 recordings.
+Through the use of the NEO library, NeuroMod furthermore offers to extract Plexon (.plx), TDT (Tucker Davis TTank format), Blackrock and NeuroExplorer (.nex) recordings.

-With the NEO Python package you can further extract data recorded with Plexon (.plx, .pl2), Neuralynx (ncs...), TDT (Tucker Davis Technologies), Open Ephys (binary files including Neuropixels recordings), Blackrock and NeuroExplorer (.nex) recording systems.

-Besides the continuous data stream, event data from all recording formats mentioned (e.g., TTL signals to the recording system) can be loaded and analyzed, enabling not only the preprocessing, analysis, and visualization of continuous data but also event-related data.
+Since a lot of recordings are trial based and rely on snychronized event/TTL data, not only continuous amplifier channel data, but also event data from all recording formats mentioned (e.g., TTL signals to the recording system) can be loaded and analyzed, enabling not only the preprocessing, analysis, and visualization of continuous data but also of event-related data.
-Available types of analysis include current source density analysis, static power spectrum analysis, time-frequency power analysis, and event-related potentials for low-frequency signal components as well as event related spike analysis.
+Available types of analysis include current source density analysis, static power spectrum analysis, time-frequency power analysis, phase synchronization and event-related potentials for low-frequency signal components as well as event related spike analysis.

-Since the supported recording systems are used with a wide range of probes designs, a fully interactive probe design and probe view window enables to set arbitrary probe designs while always having an overview and full control over which channel are used for the analysis.
+The supported recording systems can be used with a wide range of probes designs, influencing downstream data anlysis.
+Therefore, a fully interactive probe design and probe view window enables to set arbitrary probe designs (of longituinal single shank probes) while always having an overview and full control over which channel are used for the analysis.
 Even Neuropixel probe designs with hundreds of recording channels almost freely distributed over the whole shank can be analysed without loosing oversight and with an visual representation of brain areas distributed over the probe based on coordinates obtained from the Neuropixels Trajectory Explorer.
+Note: Multishank recordings (for example from NP 2.0 probes) can also be loaded, but are integrated into the same shank design, requiring to manually select the active analysis channel corresponding to a single shank.

 <img src="Modules/MISC/Images/Example_Image_2.jpg" align="right" width="70%" />

-Lastly, the toolbox fully supports Kilosort, Mountainsort 5 and SpykingCircus 2 spike sorting.
-This includes saving the dataset and probe design for external use in one of the sorting packages with your own code/the respective GUI provided with it, as well as automatic spike sorting using SpikeInterface in the Matlab GUI.
+Lastly, NeuroMod fully supports Kilosort, Mountainsort 5 and SpyKING CIRCUS 2 spike sorting.
+This includes saving the dataset and probe design for external use in one of the sorting packages with your own code/the respective GUI provided with it, as well as automatic spike sorting with SpikeInterface completly handled by NeuroMod.
 You just have to install the respective python packages (see below for instructions) and everything else is taken care of for you in the NeuroMod Matlab GUI, while still having full control over sorting parameters.
-In any case, spike sorting results from these sorters can be loaded for further analysis (see below for details).
-If these sorters cant be used, the toolbox also offers spike detection using different thresholding methods as well as spike clustering using Wave_clus 3 (which does not has to be installed).
+In any case, spike sorting results from these sorters can be loaded back into NeuroMod for further analysis (see below for details).
+If these sorters cant be used, NeuroMod also offers spike detection using different thresholding methods as well as spike clustering using WaveClus 3 (which does not has to be installed).
 Since every analysis is shown and editable in a separate window, spike and LFP analysis results can be easily compared and correlated.

 **NOTE:** Loading sorting results is supported for Kilosort versions 3 and 4, while the automatic sorting via SpikeInterface is only available for Kilosort version 4.

 > ## **How to install the GUI** ##

 > **NOTE:** If you want to use the standalone app and install the supplied Matlab runtime version, it will ask you if you want to create a shortcut from the GUI to the Desktop.
 If you execute this shortcut, the GUI probably won't run !!
 This is because the execution folder of the application will be a temporary folder and not the downloaded GUI folder.
 Some required variables to start with will therefore not be found at the expected locations.
-Always start from the application file in the 'Neuromod_GUI' folder!
+Always start from the application file in the 'NeuroMod_GUI' folder!

 - The GUI is available as a standalone version, for which you don't need a valid Matlab license and just need to install a Matlab runtime version:
-  1. Download the Neuromod_Standalone folder.
+  1. Download the NeuroMod_Standalone folder.
 Install the Matlab runtime version by executing the file in the 'Matlab_Runtime_Install' folder.
-  2. Once installed, you can start the GUI from the folder 'Neuromod_GUI' by double clicking the 'Neuromod_Toolbox_GUI' application (to be able to modify and save files you might have to execute the application as an administrator.
+  2. Once installed, you can start the GUI from the folder 'NeuroMod_GUI' by double clicking the 'NeuroMod_Toolbox_GUI' application (to be able to modify and save files you might have to execute the application as an administrator.
 This partly depends on were you save the GUI files).

-- If you already have a valid Matlab license and Matlab installed, you can download all files in the native folder structure, 'cd' into the directory within Matlab and launch the Neuromod_Toolbox_GUI.mlapp file.
+- If you already have a valid Matlab license and Matlab installed, you can download all files in the native folder structure, 'cd' into the directory within Matlab and launch the NeuroMod_Toolbox_GUI.mlapp file.
 You have several options to launch the GUI:
-  1. Double-click the 'Neuromod_Toolbox_GUI.mlapp' file, which will automatically open MATLAB and the GUI.
+  1. Double-click the 'NeuroMod_Toolbox_GUI.mlapp' file, which will automatically open MATLAB and the GUI.
   2. Alternatively, use the MATLAB command window to navigate (cd) to the folder where you saved the files.
-Then, right-click the Neuromod_Toolbox_GUI.mlapp file in the current folder window and select "Run."
+Then, right-click the NeuroMod_Toolbox_GUI.mlapp file in the current folder window and select "Run."
   3. Finally, you can also launch the GUI by typing the following command into the MATLAB command window after navigating (cd) to the folder containing the GUI:

 ```matlab